 The primary goal of a graduate assistantship is to augment the student's educational objectives and to assist in the prompt and successful completion of the student's degree program.
-The student and the department share a central responsibility in the student's education.
+The student and the School of Education share a central responsibility in the student's education.
 Students who are awarded graduate assistantships have special opportunities to receive experience in a profession under the supervision of a faculty mentor.

 Applying for a Graduate Assistantship

-Graduate assistantship appointments and reappointments are made at the discretion of the graduate program directors and the Dean of the College, upon recommendation by the College's admissions committee.
+Graduate assistantship appointments and reappointments are made at the discretion of the School of Education Graduate Education Committee and the Dean.
 Final approval is granted by the Associate Vice President for Graduate Education at Saint Louis University.
 In general, offers of graduate assistantships will be extended during the months of March and April, and students should accept/deny their offers no later than April 30.

 Employment and Financial Support (Graduate Education site): This page lists several graduate employment and assistantship opportunities available throughout the SLU campus.